ReneRuts/Python-toolkit/README.md

   - `glob` and `fnmatch` scan recursively for matching files.
   - `email.mime` constructs the report.
   - `http.client` is used to simulate HTTP status reporting for email operations.

+_There is an easter egg hidden in the code!
+Have Fun!_